urosisakovic/FUCA/src/README.md

 ## Clone repository
-Have your computer connected to the internet.
+Have your computer connected to the Internet.
 Open command line interface and navigate to a location to which you want to clone this repo.
 Clone this repo:<br />`git clone https://github.com/urosisakovic/FUCA.git`<br />